uno-labs/UnoSemuxLightCoreWasm/docs/source/usage/Transaction.rst

 Transaction class
 =================

+.. js:class:: Transaction

-About Transaction class and its methods.
+   About `Transaction` class and its methods.